DJDanl/cpp-docs.pt-br/docs/standard-library/hash-multiset-class.md

 ### <a name="parameters"></a>Parâmetros

+*key*<br/>
-*chave* a chave do argumento a ser comparado com a chave de classificação de um elemento do hash_multiset que está sendo pesquisado.
+ A chave do argumento a ser comparada com a chave de classificação de um elemento do hash_multiset que está sendo pesquisado.

 ### <a name="return-value"></a>Valor de retorno